-What exactly is the situation now?
-With pmu machines, what exactly is the difference between the stroke (stroke length) and needle length (needle length) of the permanent make-up machines?
+So what exactly is the difference?
+When it comes to permanent makeup machines, what exactly is the difference between the stroke length and needle depth?

-The specialists of Microbeau, the makers of the Vertix Pico and the Vertix Nano cartridges explain:
+The specialists at Microbeau, the makers of the Vertix Pico and Vertix Nano needle modules, explain:

-Stroke lengths are used for different pmu techniques.
-Depending on the type of machine, the stroke may vary.
-The stroke is often confused with the needle depth, read below the difference between the stroke and needle depth on pmu machines.
+Stroke lengths are used for various PMU techniques.
+Depending on the type of machine, the stroke can vary.
+The stroke is often confused with needle depth; read below to learn the difference between stroke and needle depth in PMU machines.

 Personal preference

-What needs to be said first is that the desired stroke length for you depends on your personal style.
-Before you can figure out which machine and stroke is ideal for you, we recommend assessing which treatments you want to perform and what feels comfortable for you.
+First and foremost, the ideal stroke length for you depends on your personal style.
+Before you can determine which machine and stroke are best for you, we recommend assessing the types of treatments you want to perform and what feels comfortable to you.

 - Determines the maximum needle depth

-- Determines how hard the machine hits the skin during a treatment
+- Determines how hard the machine impacts the skin during a treatment

 - Determines how fast the needle moves